DKFZ-ODCF/IndelCallingWorkflow/README.md

 # Changelist

 Currently, the following versions are run in our production system.
 In all of them a bug that was introduced in version 1.0.167 is fixed that could result in swapped column labels.
-Note that versions 2.0, 2.2, and 2.4 are not mutually exchangeable, despite having the same major version number.
-The versioning did not follow the [SemVer 2.0](https://semver.org) scheme.

 The currently supported branches are 3 (master), 2.4.1, 2.2, 2.0.0-1, and 1.2.177.
+Unfortunately, the results from these branches are not compatible with each other.
+For larger studies you may want to use only versions that produce comparable results.

-Only on master new features are implemented, so the other branches are only for bugfixes.
-The most recent commit on each of these branches is listed at the top:
+Note that only on `master` new features are implemented, so the other branches are only for bugfixes.

+Here is a list of the most recent release on each of supported branches:

 * Version update to 3.1.0 (2.6.0-deprecated, master)

-  - Minor: Bugfix: Fix of column swap bug introduced before 1.0.167.
+  - Minor: Bugfix: Fix of column swap [bug](#column-bug) introduced before 1.0.167.
 Output VCF with swapped control and tumor genotype columns if they are in the 11th and 10th column respectively.
   - Minor: Added `--skip_order_tag` to skip the above, if users manually verified the genotype column order
   - Patch: Crash the workflow if genotype column names could not be verified through BAM SM tags
   - Patch: Crash the workflow if more than two samples are present in the raw VCF file.
 This could be due to multiple RG tags.